-The first session of couples counseling is 1.5 hours and is different from other sessions because part of it includes going over your goals, issues, how we will work, etc. I try to give you a taste of how future sessions will work.
+The first session of couples counseling or coaching is 1.5 - 2 hours and is different from other sessions because part of it includes going over your goals, issues, how we will work, etc. I try to give you a taste of how future sessions will work.
 Then I send you home to decide

 1) if I am a good 'fit' for you (if not, I'm happy to give you a referral)